Car Won’t Start When Engine is Hot? [Causes & Fix]

 5. Clogged Air Filter

 The air filter is responsible for removing impurities from the air before it enters the engine, and if it’s clogged, it can prevent the engine from getting enough air to start when it’s hot.
-Some symptoms of a clogged air filter include:

 Fix